 This is a simple garnish of scallion and oil for Vietnamese foods.
 It’s found on a lot of dishes such as bún chả giò (egg rolls with noodles), thịt nướng (grilled pork), bánh hỏi, sườn nướng (pork chops), bánh bèo, cơm tấm bì and many others.
 So it goes very well with grilled meats or rice noodle dishes.

-Mở hành (litterally oil onion) is a good way to add a nice aroma and some richness to a dish.
+Mở hành litterally means onion oil in Vietnamese.
+It’s a good way to add a nice aroma and some richness to a dish.
 The vibrant green color creates a nice color contrast too.

 Some people like to use only the green part of the onion, but I include the white portion too.
 I think it looks nicer, and it tastes good.
 No point in wasting it!

 You want to use a neutral oil for this since mỡ hành is used to accent dishes that are pretty forward in flavor already.

 This means sticking to oils like vegetable, or canola oil since their flavors are more tame, and will absorb and highlight the aroma of these green onions better.

 Oils like olive oil, or coconut oil impart a very strong aroma, which are good for some recipes, but not typically Vietnamese recipes that require mỡ hành.